Flo2121Flo/floussly-main1/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support
+## Support

-For support, email support@floussly.com or join our Slack channel.
+For support, email support@floussly.com or open an issue in the GitHub repository.